 Keep a cool head

 It is important to stay rational when margin trading.
 Don’t enter into trades that you are not fully prepared for.
 Use technical analysis and trading indicators instead of your emotions and adrenaline.

 Don’t rush into trades

 Plan your trades ahead of time instead of being spontaneous.
 Also, try to have some patience when margin trading.
 Calculating the right entry moment will give you an advantage.
 Especially, when compared to jumping in head first.

 Limit orders let you buy or sell crypto at a specified price or better.
 For buy limit orders, the order will be executed only at the limit price or a lower one.
 On the other hand, sell limit orders will be executed only at the limit price or a higher one.
 Limit orders help you mitigate risks when margin trading.

 Margin trading offers much higher potential gains than regular trading.
 Yet, higher profits come with higher risk.
-So, consider starting out with a smaller leverage, such as 1x or 2x before going all in.
+Consider starting out with a smaller leverage, such as 1x or 2x, before going all in.
 This approach decreases the chances of automatic liquidation.